minima-global/awesome-minima/README.md

 The Developer Grants Program rewards developers (in $MINIMA coins) for writing Minima code tutorials that can be used when creating MiniDapps.

-1. Register as a community developer by completing the survey in the **#developer-surveys** channel in our [Discord channel](https://discord.gg/minima)
+1. Register as a community developer by completing the survey in the **#developer-surveys** channel in our [Discord channel](https://discord.gg/minima).
+(You will need to give yourself the community-developer role from the #role-picker channel).
 2. Select a Tutorial from the [Open Issues](https://github.com/minima-global/Tutorials/issues).
 These are the only Tutorials we will accept for Rewards.
 3. Write your Tutorial following the guidance below.
 4. Submit a link to your tutorial to **grants@minima.global** for review